You are here

-If you plan to attend or participate in a University sponsored program, workshop, or event and feel it would count towards a Personal Development Workshop please contact a staff member if The Dean of Students Office for approval.
+If you plan to attend or participate in a BU-sponsored program, workshop, or event and feel it would count towards a Personal Development Workshop please contact a staff member if the Dean of Students Office for approval.

 - College 101 Webquest